 Njegos mausoleum in Lovcen park

-In fact, you will pay 11 euros per person for visiting two observation platforms and a small Njegoš mausoleum.
-Next, I’ll tell you about Lovcen Park and what you can visit or see for free.
+In summary, you’ll pay 11 euros per person for two viewing platforms and a visit to a small mausoleum.
+Next, I’ll discuss what you can visit or see for free in Lovćen National Park.

-• The village is quite small, you can drive by car slowly in a couple of minutes.
-Old stone buildings are very authentic.
+• The village is small and can be driven through in a couple of minutes if you go slowly.
+The old stone buildings are very authentic.

 Bar Horizon Kotor

-Bar Horizon with a view of Kotor and the bay.
-You can drink coffee or beer here.
+Horizont Bar offers a view of Kotor and the bay.
+Enjoy a coffee or beer here.

 Travel tips and personal opinion about visiting the park

-If you are going on vacation to Montenegro, here are some tips for visiting Lovcen Park:
+If you’re vacationing in Montenegro, here are a few tips for visiting Lovćen Park:

-• If you are planning your vacation only on the coast, then Lovcen Park is perfect for a day trip.
-Especially if you don’t have a car.
+• If you plan to stay only on the coast and not venture inland, Lovćen Park is perfect for a day trip, especially if you don’t have a car.

 from kotor to lovcen

-This is the famous Kotor spiral road, which is located on the slope of Mount Lovcen.
-There are dozens of observation decks
+This is the famous Kotor Serpentine, located on the slope of Mount Lovćen, with about a dozen viewpoints.

-In conclusion: Lovcen National Park is a significant place on the map of Montenegro attractions.
-This is not only mountains and nature, it is also the history of the country and delicious homemade pršut.
-To go here or not is up to you, but view from observation decks from different sides of Mount Lovcen to Kotor and Budva will not disappoint you.
+In conclusion: Lovćen National Park is undoubtedly a significant spot on Montenegro’s map of attractions.
+It offers not just mountains and nature but also the country’s history and delicious homemade prosciutto.
+Whether to visit or not is up to you, but the viewpoints from various sides of Mount Lovćen overlooking Kotor and Budva are truly breathtaking.

 Resources to help you plan your dream trip to Montenegro